hadley/adv-r/Environments.md

 }
 ```

-This is the parent enviroment of the function used by scoping.

 It's also possible to modify the environment of a function, using the assignment form of `environment`.
 This is rarely useful, but we can use it to illustrate how fundamental scoping is to R. One complaint that people sometimes make about R is that the function `f` defined above really should generate an error, because there is no variable `y` defined inside of R.  Well, we could fix that by manually modifying the environment of `f` so it can't find y inside the global environment:

 ```R
 f <- function(x) x + y